Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Implementation

 \subsection{Mock Catalog}

 In this section, we demonstrate the efficacy of the matched-filter method described above using mock data.
 We generate a mock shear catalog for a cluster--filament configuration closely resembling the system described in \citet{nature2024}, placed at redshift $z = 0.07$ (typical of cluster pairs studied in this work).
 We consider a primary central cluster ($M_{\mathrm{200c}} = 8 \times 10^{14}\,\mathrm{M}_\odot$) and two identical filaments intersecting the primary cluster at angles $\theta_{\mathrm{f_1}} = 10 ^ \circ$ and $\theta_{\mathrm{f}_2} = 70 ^ \circ $.
 We model the filaments using Eq.~(\ref{eq:convergence_model}) and set $\kappa_0 = 0.03$ and $h_{\mathrm{c}} = 0.25 \ \mathrm{Mpc}$.
 A secondary cluster, identical to the primary, is placed at $\phi = 130 ^ \circ$ and $r = 1.90 \ \mathrm{Mpc}$ (or $24 \ \mathrm{arcmin}$) away to serve as a contaminant.
 We use the lensing engine \texttt{galsim.NFWHalo} \citep{galsim2015} to compute shear contributions from the primary and secondary clusters.
 To mimic our observations, we adopt a background source density of $n_g = 8 \ \mathrm{arcmin}^{-2}$.
-Because our data is largely dominated by the shape noise, we model the total shear noise as a Gaussian field with zero mean and $\sigma_{\gamma}$ = 0.45, consistent with our dataset.
+We place all background galaxies at the fixed redshift $z_{\mathrm{source}} = 0.51$, corresponding to the average effective source redshift for our dataset.
+We neglect contamination from foreground galaxies, as all clusters considered in this work are located at very low redshifts $(z < 0.1)$.
+Because our data is largely dominated by shape noise, we model each component of the total shear noise as a Gaussian random field with zero mean and $\sigma_{\gamma_1} = \sigma_{\gamma_2} = 0.32$, consistent with our dataset.
 Figure~\ref{fig:mock_shear_pattern} illustrates the convergence field and the resulting shear pattern, both with and without noise.
 To improve interpretability, we display the shear field binned using a grid with pixel size $\Delta x = 1.53 \ \mathrm{arcmin}$.
 This binning scheme is applied solely for visualization; all analyses reported in this paper use the unbinned shear catalog.